wigy/chronicles_of_grunt/README.md

 ### Done

 * Template builder.
-* Configurable path for distribution.
+* Configurable path for distribution and API-docs.

 ### Not Yet Done